KIZI/InBeat/README.md

 curl --user "INBEAT-TEST:INBEAT-TEST" -X PUT --header "Content-Type: application/json" -d@rules.json "http://localhost:8080/rs/api/INBEAT-TEST/rules?uid=http://example.com/users/user1"
 ```

-The same set of objects used for learning of interest can be used for classification.
-However, it might be used usually only for for validation.
+The same set of objects used for learning of interest can be used for classification, which may be useful  for validation purposes.
 New additional objects can be created, including descriptions:

 ```bash
 # Create new objects